-- 5. The method of claim 1, further comprising: - exchanging a set of predefined logon information with the at least one device; and - establishing a bridged connection and transmitting connection request packets according to the received logon 50 information. - 6.
-A method, comprising: - exchanging authentication information between at least two nodes, one of which being a primary device and one of which being a secondary device; 55 - creating a communication layer via the primary device by incrementing a number representing at least one of a network address, a telephone number and a frequency; - creating a connection request comprising the incremented number; and 60 - transmitting, via the primary device, the connection request onto the communication layer to produce at least one successful response.
+- 5. The method of claim 1, further comprising: - exchanging a set of predefined logon information with the at least one device; and - establishing a bridged connection and transmitting connection request packets according to the received logon information.

+6. A method, comprising:

+- creating a communication layer via a primary device by incrementing a number representing at least one of a network address, a telephone number and a frequency; - creating a connection request comprising the incremented 20 number; and - transmitting, via the primary device, the connection request onto the communication layer to a secondary device to produce at least one successful response.

-7. The method of claim 6, wherein a primary communication channel operating in the wired or radio network is 65 linked to an additional communication channel established by the at least one device.
+7. The method of claim 6, wherein a primary communi-25cation channel operating in the wired or radio network is linked to an additional communication channel established by the at least one device.

 8. The method of claim 6, further comprising:

-- exchanging a set of predefined logon information with the at least one device; and - establishing a bridged connection and transmitting connection request sequences according to the received logon information.
+- exchanging a set of predefined logon information with the 30 at least one device; and - establishing a bridged connection and transmitting connection request sequences according to the received logon information.

-9. A non-transitory computer-readable storage medium having computer-executable instructions that when executed via a processor perform:
+having computer-executable instructions that when executed via a processor perform:

-- exchanging authentication information between at least two nodes, one of which being a primary device and one of which being a secondary device; - creating a communication layer via the primary device by incrementing a number representing at least one of a network address, a telephone number and a frequency; - creating a connection request comprising the incremented number; and - transmitting, via the primary device, the connection request onto the communication layer to produce at least one successful response.
+- creating a communication layer via the primary device by incrementing a number representing at least one of a network address, a telephone number and a frequency; 40 creating a connection request comprising the incremented - number: and transmitting, via the primary device, the connection - request onto the communication layer to a secondary device to produce at least one successful response.
+45 linking a primary communication channel operating in the wired or radio network to an additional communication 50 channel established by the at least one device.